Denise Stefanie: Career

 In 2009 Gonzalez was chosen to be the face and voice of 7Up's national Hispanic campaign, Sevenisima.
 She recorded a commercial and three-minute music video.
 She also traveled throughout the United States doing promotional events on Hispanic TV Telemundo and Hispanic radio stations.

 Gonzalez worked on an album with famed Mexican producer Gustavo Farias, although it was never released.

 In 2010 she was invited to participate in City of Hope's project, La Gota de la Vida, along with other Latin artists including Gloria Estefan, Plácido Domingo, Enrique Iglesias, and Diego Verdaguer.

 In 2011, Gonzalez modeled for several campaigns in Mexico and was on the cover of three national magazines.

 She was put in contact with Neil Damy, founder of Mexican pop group MUHU, who was in search of a new vocalist.
 In October 2011 Gonzalez joined MUHU as the opening act for Julieta Venegas in Guadalajara's Stadium Benito Juarez.

 In November 2011, Gonzalez was contacted again by Cirque du Soleil, this time for the role as the lead singer in their production, Alegria, By December 2011, Gonzalez was in Lisbon, Portugal, integrating into the show as both the white and black singer, alternating every show.
 The short contract came to an end in March 2012.

 Returning from Alegria, Gonzalez began working with MUHU on their second studio album.
 She collaborated on the album by not only singing, but also by co-producing and co-writing.
 The album was released in 2013.

 In 2019, she performed the lead singer role in the event show VITORI by Cirque du Soleil in Malta.
-It was the first time ever the compagny performed on that country, making Gonzalez the first Cirque du Soleil singer to performed there.
+It was the first time ever the compagny performed on that country, making Gonzalez the first Cirque du Soleil singer to perform there.